bernardtaubert/bernardtaubert.github.io/README.md

 - Hotkeys only work in the first instance, other registrations fail.
 - Window does not redraw occasionally.
 - The source has to be cleaned up and reformatted.
+- Switching the directory, while a search is ongoing won't work.

 ## Usability improvements